jjak0b/vue-tweet-tracker/README.md

 ### Twitter API
-Note: This tweet tracker use [twitter api v2](https://developer.twitter.com/en/docs/twitter-api/early-access). this information is request ang [get your own twitter api keys and secrets](https://developer.twitter.com/content/developer-twitter/en/portal/projects-and-apps).
+Note: This tweet tracker use [twitter api v2](https://developer.twitter.com/en/docs/twitter-api/early-access). this information is required to [get your own twitter api keys and secrets](https://developer.twitter.com/content/developer-twitter/en/portal/projects-and-apps).
 In App settings set as App permissions: `Read and Write - Read and Post Tweets and profile information`
 Note: Write permission is required to post periodically a word-cloud of a specific sample and for testing scripts.
 After that add the following text to your `.env` file: